Table of Contents

 - Inhaled medications to alleviate bronchoconstriction if needed

 - Decompression of a tension pneumothorax if suspected or confirmed

 Circulation assessment and treatment

-Skin color should be checked as it is a good indicator of an adequate circulation.
+Skin color should be checked as it is a good indicator of adequate circulation.
 Sweating is a sign of compromised circulation.
 Changes in skin color, sweating and low level of consciousness indicate decreased perfusion.
 Capillary refill time should be less than 2 seconds.
 Normal pulse rate in an adult is between 60 to 100 per minute.
-The patient might be in tachycardia if there is a pain, bleeding, or dehydration.
+The patient might be in tachycardia if there is pain, bleeding, or dehydration.
 Blood pressure should be checked at this stage to exclude hypotension.
 Electrocardiography monitoring is also indicated in the assessment of the circulation.